-Monday, September 10th @ 8:30 AM
+Monday, September 30 @ 8:30 AM Wednesday

-Wednesday, September 19th @ 8:30 AM
+October 9 @ 8:30 AM

 High Holyday Teen Volunteers

-8th – 12th graders can volunteer in our Babysitting and Youth Parallel Programming.
+9th – 12th graders can volunteer in our Babysitting and Youth Parallel Programming.
 Volunteers are accepted on a first-received basis with priority given to teens who currently participate in our Madrichim Program, are enrolled in our Religious School and/or participate in our youth groups.

-This year, we’ll be piloting a new prayer service we’re calling Kulanu, meaning “all of us”.
+We offer a prayer service we call Kulanu, meaning “all of us”.
 This unique worship experience is open to attendees of all ages,though it is designed as a prayer option for those families with K-7 students.
-Services will be led by our new Student Rabbi Hilly Haber and songleader Melo Taylor, along with appearances from our own TEE Clergy.
-This interactive and intergenerational service will include a new, youth-oriented prayer book, guitar accompaniment, as well as stories and meaningful discussion.
+Services will be led by our new Student Rabbi Becky Jaye and a songleader, along with appearances from our own TEE Clergy.
+This interactive and intergenerational service includes a youth-oriented prayer book, guitar accompaniment, as well as stories and meaningful discussion.
 At Kulanu, we intend kids and adults to share a time of connection, celebration, and awe.
 Open to Temple Members (and their guests), and ECE families.
 Space is limited, pre-registration is required.

-Monday, September 10th @ 11:30 AM
+Monday, September 30 @ 10:00 AM

-Wednesday, September 19th @ 11:30 AM
+Wednesday, October 9 @ 10:00 AM

-Following services on the second day of Rosh Hashanah Join us as we symbolically cast away our sins to start the year fresh.
+Following services on the second day of Rosh Hashanah join us as we symbolically cast away our sins to start the year fresh.
 This ritual is fun and meaningful for all ages, all you need are a few pieces of bread!
 Led by Rabbi Prosnit and members of TEWTY – our high school youth group.